 If you take the left turn, no permit is required.

 If you are in reasonable shape and acclimatized, it shouldn't take you longer than eight hours to hike from the parking lot to the top (and five hours to hike back down).
 If you are in excellent shape, you can hike to the top in less than six hours.
 (If you are not in shape, you should not even think of trying this hike).

 Western trailThe "western" trail (the third way to get to Mt Whitney) can be accessed via the Cottonwood Lakes.
 This hike requires a car shuttle, because the trailhead for Cottonwood Lakes and the exit point at Whitney Portal are more than 50 kms apart.
 It is also too long a hike to be done in one day.

 See directions for Mt Langley.
 The beginning of the trail is the same.
 These are the milestones if you also want to summit Mt Langley (an extra 10 kms roundtrip).

 Lone Pine trails

 If I had to list the most serious dangers of the Mt Whitney hike for inexperienced hikers:

 Everything is expensive in Lone Pine, whether gasoline or food.
-The selection of restaurants is particularly limited (and bad): overpriced, bad food, lousy service, not unusual to have to wait one hour for your order.
+The selection of restaurants is particularly disappointing: overpriced bad food.

 The regular trail is the one that goes through Mirror Lake and Consultation Lake.